 “Proud of you son,” said dad turning to mum and putting his arm around her waist.
 “Well, my dear, the new facilities should make an enormous difference to the bar takings, especially in winter.
 I think we can finally say, we can now retire.”

-“About bloody time,” said mum.
+“About bloody time,” said Mum.

 Chapter 41–A fresh approach

-With dad no longer involved in the day-to-day running of the Fontainebleau, I was free to explore new avenues to move the business forward.
+With Dad no longer involved in the day-to-day running of the Fontainebleau, I was free to explore new avenues to move the business forward.
 Although the rent we agreed to pay him was far less than it should have been, it still had to be paid even though the winters remained long and quiet.
 Now Spain had decided to join the rest of the democratic world, the future was bright but somehow, we needed to attract clients all year round if we were to exploit this exciting potential.

 I failed to understand why people ignored the low season.
 The best time of year weatherwise for me was November through March.
 The average daily temperature was over twenty-two degrees with no crowds and cheaper flights.
-We’d celebrated several Christmas Days on my parents’ terrace in our shorts so why would Brits prefer to stay and home and freeze their backsides?
+We’d celebrated several Christmas Days on my parents’ terrace in our shorts, so why would Brits prefer to stay and home and freeze their backsides?
 Was the pull of too many presents and overindulgence of mince pies stronger than balmy beaches and kaleidoscopic sunsets?
 With a large bar and restaurant to fill, it was a mystery I set out to remedy.

-During our absence from Nerja both in the UK and while hovering over builders, the rest of the town had moved on.
-It was expanding rapidly on all sides, particularly in Capistrano Village the new development to the northwest of Nerja.
+During our absence from Nerja, both in the UK and while hovering over builders, the rest of the town had moved on.
+It was expanding rapidly on all sides, particularly in Capistrano Village, the new development to the northwest of Nerja.
 It was started by Ken Brabant, a Canadian, whose goal was to attract his fellow citizens here to escape their arctic winters.
 The construction of the five hundred-odd villas and townhouses built in the style of a typical Andalusian white village was well under way.
-However, the Canadians were not buying as many houses as envisaged so they expanded their marketing to the UK.
+However, the Canadians were not buying as many houses as envisaged, so they expanded their marketing to the UK.
 Every weekend nearly all year round, they sold cheap inspection trips.
-Interested parties were flown in from Gatwick on a Friday, accommodated in completed Capistrano villas then wined and dined in the Capistrano Caves Bar.
-On Saturday, they were bombarded with the sales spiel and flew home on Sunday with hopefully a deposit paid for their new place in the sun.
+Interested parties were flown in from Gatwick on a Friday, accommodated in completed Capistrano villas, then wined and dined in the Capistrano Caves Bar.
+On Saturday, they were bombarded with the sales spiel and flew home on Sunday with, hopefully, a deposit paid for their new place in the sun.
 The sales team of Jeff Mason and Bill Reed often popped in early during the week for a drink and a chat with me and our guests.
-The next time they came in, I asked Lucia to step in behind the bar while I sat them down with coffee and chocolate digestives.
+The next time they came in, I asked Lucia to step in behind the bar, while I sat them down with coffee and chocolate digestives.

 Jeff was a tall, well-built, charming man with longish dark hair, a chiselled face, and grey eyes.
 Bill Reed was a burly dark-haired flamboyant character.
 Both were in their early thirties.

-“How can we help,” said Jeff while stirring his drink.
+“How can we help?” asked Jeff, while stirring his drink.

 “How do you know I want something?”
-I said.
+I asked.

 “Free coffee.
 Impossible to get hold of biscuits, warm smiles, and for a rare occasion, out from behind the bar,” said Jeff.